Publisher: All Night Books

 I liked Faythe but found her character too progressive for when the book was written.
 She was strong-willed, had a strong temperament, and knew how to fight like a man (thanks to her father).
 She was a force to be reckoned with, and everyone knew it.
 She also protected Chloe.
 So, when Chloe was raped, Faythe blamed herself.
 She also took it upon herself to go after the Downing twins.

 I detested Matt Downing.
 In every scene he was in, I felt I needed a shower afterward.
 His fascination with Chloe was awful, seeing how young she was.
-He was one of the more disgusting characters I have read.
+He was one of the most disgusting characters I have read.

 The storyline with Faythe, Chloe, her family, Chloe’s rape, and the Downings had me furious.
 I couldn’t understand why Faythe and her mother would keep Chloe’s rape secret from her father.
 When he found out, his reaction was what I hoped it would be and more.
 I was furious with the Downings because of how they handled things.